7usien/pexapi-react-project/README.md

-## Simple web app fr search for images on pexels based api
+## Simple web app for search for images on pexels based api

+---

-> the App is uder development
+> the App is Under development

+---

 ### Tech/tools used :